warpfork/spicytool/spicy/format.md

 The entire trailer of the file subsequent to the line containing the "contexthint" keyword is considered to be the context hint.

 TODO: specify and document the exact munge that compiles the content and context hint into an entry.

+### errata

+Parser implementors may wish to note that the number of entries in the MIP section may be zero.
+This is rare, but true for the very first entry in a log!